• Contact

 Recommended read: How To Get Started With Travel Photography (for hobbyists)

-5. Focus on taking Black and white photos
+5. Take black and white photos

 If you normally only shoot in color, try only shooting in black in white for a little while.
 It can completely change the way you look at light.